simonchen/RDPWrapper_Win10_20H2_termsrv_dll_10.0.19041.1387/README.md

 ![image](https://user-images.githubusercontent.com/345840/154181634-7d8dd8e3-6cf1-4659-9246-da942dd1ac82.png)

-### 2. Open cmd.exe as administrator, then running command as follow
+### 2. Open cmd.exe as administrator, then running command as follow to finishe the update.
 ```
 C:\Program Files\RDP Wrapper\autoupdate.bat
 ```
-This autoupdate.bat is a customized patch derived from [RdpWrapper - Autoupdater](https://github.com/asmtron/rdpwrap/blob/master/binary-download.md)
+This autoupdate.bat is derived from [RdpWrapper - Autoupdater](https://github.com/asmtron/rdpwrap/blob/master/binary-download.md)

 What I just changed is to just remain the one link downloading the new rdpwrap.ini for adapting termsrv.dll （10.0.19041.1387）
 ```